itsfarbod/Dockerized_Jira_Confluence_Postgres_Crackable/README.md

 You have to set DB credentials in docker-compose.yml file for `POSTGRES_USER` and `POSTGRES_PASSWORD` parameters.

-You need these information for connecting your Confluence and Jira to your Postgres DB.
+You need these information for connecting your Confluence and Jira قثبثقto your Postgres DB.

 **If you change DB username in  docker-compose.yml file then you have to change `dbuser` value in `./Postgres/initial.sql` file**